Divide-By-0/blog/content/posts/travel.md

       - **Formal Dinner at Trinity/Cambridge**: If you're lucky enough to have a friend at a university, chances are they have dress-up formals where they serve you an incredible 5 course meal for $13 in a Harry Potter-style dinner hall.
 An old man even rings a gong and mumbles 20 seconds of unintelligible Latin!
       - **Camden Market**: I love Smorgasburg markets like these -- I ate here every day for like a week and never got sick of it.
     - Experiences
+      - **Secret Cinema**: Haven't tried yet.
+Immersive theatre where you become an actor as well!
+They seem to do them only sporadically as announced to their mailing list.
       - **Immersive Gatsby**: I haven't been, but it looks interesting.
 A real life great gatsby party, where you dress like it's prohibition and actors act the play amongst you.
       - **St. Pauls Whispering Gallery**: Haven't been yet.
 Paul's cathedral is a dome where two people stand at the two foci of the oval room and can hear each other whisper.
   - ### Berlin